zk190/CI553-codebase/README.md

 ### Eclipse
-To use the Derby database, after importing the project, Move the file DataBase.txt to be in the toplevel directory of your project (with src and the JRE System library)
+To use the Derby database, after importing the project, Move the file DataBase.txt to be in the toplevel directory of your project.
-Copy also the directory Images to the same top level directory as DataBase.txt
+Copy the directory Images to the same top level directory as DataBase.txt

 Then in Properties -> Resource -> Java Build Path -> Libraries Select Add external JARs